3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### C\# .NET4

-This implementation allows for the .NET4 Framework to interface with the Intel® RealSense camera.
+This implementation allows for the .NET4 Framework to interface with the Intel® RealSense™ camera.
 We would create a DLL file that provides access to the data that we wish to retrieve from the camera.
 This implementation provides the benefit of allowing me to draw on my previous .NET development experience.
 The implementation provides the